 If you want your object to do more than one thing, you can set this up using the Build feature.
 So, you can have your object rotate, then jiggle, then pulse.

 1) Create the first animation for your object using the steps above.
-Then click Add Action in Animation sidebar.
+Then click Add Action in the Animation sidebar.

 2) Go through the same process by selecting the next animation type and adjusting the settings.

 3) When you finish adding actions, click the Build Order button at the bottom of the sidebar.

 4) A small window will appear, showing you the actions you set up for the object.
 Select all of the actions by either clicking the first, holding your Shift key, and clicking the last or use the Command + A shortcut.